Skip to main content

 Tommy Flowers’ contribution to code breaking in the Second World War was immense.
 He led the team that designed and built Colossus – the first electronic programmable computer – to break the complex encoded communiques between the German High Command and the field.
 The first model was demonstrated at Bletchley Park, the British forces’ Intelligence Centre, in December 1943, with a faster version in operation by June 1944, days before D Day.
 Historians believe that the code breaking facilitated by Colossus shortened the war by two years.
 He was appointed MBE for his contribution to the war effort along with a rather meagre £1,000 award, but, since the codebreaking activities at Bletchley Park were kept secret for 30 years, Flowers remained largely unknown to the public.

-The annual graduation ceremonies are held at Bletchley Park, in recognition of Tommy Flowers’ huge contribution to computing and the war effort.
+The annual graduation ceremonies have previously been held at Bletchley Park, in recognition of Tommy Flowers’ huge contribution to computing and the war effort.
 Read more about Tommy Flowers.

 Policies